f/vue-wait/README.md

 new Vue({
   el: '#app',
   store,
-  vueLoading: new VueLoading({useVuex: true, moduleName: 'vuex-example-module'}), // configure VueLoading here });
+  vueLoading: new VueLoading({ useVuex: true, moduleName: 'vuex-example-module' }), // configure VueLoading here });
 ```

 Now `VueLoading` will use `Vuex` store for data management
-which can be traced in `Vue dev tools`
+which can be traced in `Vue DevTools`

 <img src="./resources/vue-loading-2.gif" width="480">